means different things in different contexts. Most importantly, the

 PIC or SIC training program as a commerical pilot or ATP, as long as you

 - Flight time as a CFI (FAR 61.51(e)(3)).

-To log this PIC time, simply enter the applicable flight time in the PIC boxes
+To log "FAA" PIC time as above, simply enter the applicable time in the PIC boxes

-in the Times section of the ZuluLog Flight Entry screen.
+in the Times section of the Flight Entry screen.
 Just make sure you've

-care about your PIC time while you were receiving your instrument rating,
+care about your PIC time except while you served as pilot in command

 Because of this, many pilots end up shortchanging themselves and logging PIC